Investigators search landfill in connection with disappearance of missing mother: Sources

 Brown's personal cell phone is still missing, and police say it hasn't been communicating since the morning she vanished.

 "We haven't heard anything.
 We have nothing.
-It's like agony," said Tiffany Barron, a family spokesperson.
+It's like agony," said Tiffany Barron, a family spokesperson, told Action News in a recent interview.

-The last person to communicate with her on Tuesday was her business associate, Blair Watts.
+The last person to communicate with her was her business associate, Blair Watts.

 RELATED: Friends, family hold candlelight vigil for missing Montgomery County mom